The Local Plan

 - Cumbria Wind Energy Supplementary Planning Document prepared by Cumbria County Council and other Cumbrian authorities, this document provides guidance as to where wind farms might be built.
 We adopted it as an SPD in December 2007.

-We also prepare additional guidance notes to explain how Local Plan policies will be applied, for example if uncertainty arises from national policy changes or ministerial statements.
-The following guidance notes are currently available:
+We also prepare additional guidance notes and interim planning statements to explain how Local Plan policies will be applied, for example if uncertainty or new requirements arise from national policy changes or ministerial statements.
+The following guidance notes and statements are currently available:

 Other Local Plan documents

 The links below provide additional information on documents and reports that are related to the Local Plan.

 Community Infrastructure Levy (CIL): A charge on some new developments to pay towards infrastructure improvements.